TheBatchelorFamily/.github/profile/README.md

 * [Megan's Portfolio site](https://github.com/TheBatchelorFamily/Megans_Portfolio_Website)

-  This is the repository that houses the main portfolio site.
+  This repository houses the main portfolio site.
 This site is intended to showcase Megan's talent as a frontend web developer, and in the future offer Chris a space to blog about some of his projects.

 ## Works in Progress